Coping From Infidelity

 “There is only one sin, only one.
 And that is theft.
 Every other sin is a variation of theft… When you kill a man, you steal a life.
 You steal his wife’s right to a husband, rob his children of a father.
 When you tell a lie, you steal someone’s right to the truth.
 When you cheat, you steal the right to fairness.” – The Kite Runner, Khaled Hosseini

-You will want to take control of all of it, but you can’t control anyone’s loyalty.
-No matter how much good you have been to them, it doesn’t mean they will treat you the same, and no matter how much they mean to you, it doesn’t mean they’ll value you the same.
-Unfortunately, across all forms of relations, sometimes the people you love the most turn out to be the people you can trust the least.
-There was a time when you’d blindly believe in magic, now you even question the reality.
+You will want to take control of all of it, panicking (can you see the rewind button to this dude?) but you can’t control anyone’s loyalty.
+No matter how good you have been to them, it doesn’t mean they will treat you the same, and no matter how much they mean to you, it doesn’t mean they’ll value you the same.
+Fair correspondence exit in ideal world and with people who work for that ideal.

-In the immediate period of discovery, it’s better not to haste into taking any major decisions; But a basic immediate action on personal level will have to be taken to begin the overcoming and healing process.
+In the immediate period of discovery, it’s better not to haste into taking any major decisions; For every big revelations usually arise from series of actions.
+But a primal immediate action on personal level will have to be taken to begin the overcoming and healing process.

 - Come to terms with reality, denial will only make it worse: Accepting something like this takes time because there is so much of grief and disbelief around it.
 You might happen to question if there was anything genuine at all about so many moments that you shared together, that while you were trusting and getting comfortable with the partner, you were simply being lied/manipulated.
 The mistake of planning future with someone who himself/herself doesn’t have a future plan can cost you a lot.
 For now, just accept things as they are.
 Mourn, but don’t just stay there for too long.